-Please note that the diagram in Figure 2 is functionally equivalent to that within Figure 1.
-In Figure 1 we referred to each of the signals (between the STE and PTE boxes) as being OTU signals.
+Please note that the diagram in Figure 2 is functionally equivalent to that in Figure 1.
+In Figure 1, we referred to each of the signals (between the STE and PTE boxes) as being OTU signals.
 We did not discuss these signals down at the OPU4 or ODU4 layers, as we do in Figure 2.

 Let’s now move on to the other type of Path.